-- 6.1.1 The legform to bumper tests will be conducted if the lower bumper reference line at the chosen grid point is less than 425mm above the ground when the test vehicle is at its Normal Ride Attitude.
-For vehicles where part or all of the Lower Bumper Reference Line is above 425mm, select the bumper impact points as in Section 6.1.2 to 6.1.4 and afterwards refer to Section 6.2. - 6.1.2 The vehicle manufacturer must identify any asymmetrical grid points before the start location is selected and any nominations are made. - 6.1.3 The ANCAP Secretariat will select one of the locations L0 or L1 for testing; additional tests will then be performed to every second grid point outboard of this point. - 6.1.4 Symmetry is applied across the vehicle.
+- 6.1.1 The legform to bumper tests will be conducted to selected grid locations within the test zone defined in Section 3.9. - 6.1.2 The vehicle manufacturer must identify any asymmetrical grid points before the start location is selected and any nominations are made. - 6.1.3 The ANCAP Secretariat will select one of the locations L0 or L1 for testing; additional tests will then be performed to every second grid point outboard of this point. - 6.1.4 Symmetry is applied across the vehicle.
 Tests can be made on both sides of the vehicle.
-For each pair of symmetrical grid points the laboratory chooses the point to be actually tested. - 6.1.5 Grid points that have not been tested will be awarded the worst result from one of the adjacent points. - 6.1.6 Where the vehicle manufacturer believes that the performance of a non selected point will not be reflected correctly or symmetry does not apply, they may choose to sponsor additional tests to any of these points.
+For each pair of symmetrical grid points the laboratory chooses the point to be physically tested. - 6.1.5 Grid points that have not been tested will be awarded the worst result from one of the adjacent points. - 6.1.6 Where the vehicle manufacturer believes that the performance of an unselected point will not be reflected correctly or symmetry does not apply, they may choose to sponsor additional tests to any of these points.
 Nominations must be made for both possible starting points and before the first point to test is chosen as detailed in Section 6.1.3.